APTRS/APTRS/README.md

 ## Contributors

 We are seeking a volunteer developer with experience in Django or Front End development to help improve our project by adding more security and features.
 If you're interested, please reach out to kalalsourav20@gmail.com.
-For reporting errors or bugs, please use the Github issues feature rather than emailing.
+For reporting errors or bugs, please use the GitHub issues feature rather than emailing.

 <a href = "https://github.com/Anof-cyber/APTRS/graphs/contributors">
   <img src = "https://contrib.rocks/image?repo=Anof-cyber/APTRS"/>